 - 1. What time do I drop off and pick up my student?03.04.18

-You may drop off your student as early as 7:45 and pick them up at 3:10.
+You may drop off your student at any campus as early as 7:45am.

 You will drop off and pick up your student on either side of the covered pavilion between the Saxon Building and the main Academy Building.

 - 3. Where will my student go for the bus?03.04.18

 We do not offer bus service at the Crestview campus.

 Bus riders on the main campus will hop on their bus in front of the elementary buildings.
 The buses will leave the main campus and head to The Keep to pick up middle schoolers next.

 - 4. Do I have to sign up for bus service?03.04.18

 Yes, there is an annual transportation fee associated with bus service.